starius/ScPrime/.gitlab/CONTRIBUTING.md

-Interested in contributing to SiaPrime?
+Interested in contributing to ScPrime?
 =======================================

 Please review the contributing guidelines in the following pages: